 uses a range of strategies to understand and discuss new words in texts and understands that the same idea can be conveyed using different phrases.

-explores words that have the same meaning and words that have the same sound but a different meaning.
+explores words that have the same meaning and words that have the same Sound

 identifies and uses new words and phrases appropriately in a variety of contexts and begins to use dictionaries to find word meanings.